-The Scottish Rate of Income Tax (SRIT) explained
+The Scottish Rate of Income Tax (SRIT)

 How will I be paid?

-Your payroll will run as normal and your employer will pay income taxes to HMRC.
+Your payroll runs as normal and your employer will pay income taxes to HMRC.
 Your tax returns are completed as normal and administered by HMRC.

 "S" on National Insurance Number